xevious78/example-backend/README.md

 _We recommend using Glitch to quickly spin up a new instance of your server for free._

-1. First, click on this button to open the project in Glitch and start the server. <br /> _It may take a few minutes to start._
+1. First, click on this button to open the project in Glitch and start the server. <br /> _It may take a moment to start._

    [![Remix With Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button-v2.svg?v=1622676640618)](https://glitch.com/edit/#!/import/github/xevious78/example-backend)